-Please note we use a different batch size (100) in the validation network.
-During the coffee break, Mocha will run exactly one epoch on the validation net (100 iterations in our case, as we have 10,000 samples in MNIST test set), and report the average classification accuracy.
-You do not need to specify the number of iterations here as the HDF5 data layer will report epoch number as it goes through a full pass of the whole dataset.
+Please note that we use a different batch size (100) in the validation network.
+During the coffee break, Mocha will run exactly one epoch on the validation net (100 iterations in our case, as we have 10,000 samples in the MNIST test set), and report the average classification accuracy.
+You do not need to specify the number of iterations here as the HDF5 data layer will report the epoch number as it goes through a full pass of the dataset.

 solve(solver, net) destroy(net) destroy(test_net) shutdown(backend)

 After training, we will shutdown the system to release all the allocated resources.
-Now you are ready run the script
+Now you are ready run the script:

 14-Nov 11:56:13:INFO:root:001700 :: TRAIN obj-val = 0.43609169 14-Nov 11:56:36:INFO:root:001800 :: TRAIN obj-val = 0.21899594 14-Nov 11:56:58:INFO:root:001900 :: TRAIN obj-val = 0.19962406 14-Nov 11:57:21:INFO:root:002000 :: TRAIN obj-val = 0.06982464 14-Nov 11:57:40:INFO:root: 14-Nov 11:57:40:INFO:root:## Performance on Validation Set 14-Nov 11:57:40:INFO:root:--------------------------------------------------------- 14-Nov 11:57:40:INFO:root: Accuracy (avg over 10000) = 96.0500% 14-Nov 11:57:40:INFO:root:--------------------------------------------------------- 14-Nov 11:57:40:INFO:root: 14-Nov 11:58:01:INFO:root:002100 :: TRAIN obj-val = 0.18091436 14-Nov 11:58:21:INFO:root:002200 :: TRAIN obj-val = 0.14225903